 Following are vaccines typically recommended for the pre-teen and teenage years.

-The U.S. Advisory Committee on Immunization Practices (ACIP) recommends a booster dose of the tetanus, diphtheria, acellular pertussis (Tdap) vaccine at age 11-12.
+The U.S. Advisory Committee on Immunization Practices (ACIP) recommends a booster dose of the tetanus, diphtheria, and acellular pertussis (Tdap) vaccine at age 11-12.
 (Most adolescents will have received five previous doses of a related vaccine by age 4-6.)
 The immunization provides continuing protection from tetanus, diphtheria, and pertussis.

-Tetanus is a disease of the central nervous system caused by a toxin secreted by the bacterium Clostridium tetani.
+is a disease of the central nervous system caused by a toxin secreted by the bacterium Clostridium tetani.
 The early symptoms of the disease are lockjaw (the most recognizable of its physical effects), stiffness, and problems swallowing.
 Later symptoms include severe muscle spasms, seizure-like activity, and severe nervous system disorders.
 Between 10% and 25% of tetanus cases result in death.

 Tetanus is not passed from person to person.
 Instead, tetanus is transmitted when Clostridium tetani bacteria enter injured skin and underlying tissues.
-Surprisingly, tetanus infection is more likely from a minor wound than a major one, but this is because severe wounds are more likely to be properly treated and cleaned.
+Surprisingly, tetanus infection is more likely from a minor wound than a major, but this is because severe wounds are more likely to be properly treated and cleaned.

-Diphtheria is an uncommon disease that once was a major killer of children.
+is an uncommon disease that once was a major killer of children.
 It is caused by the bacterium Corynebacterium diphtheria.
-Early symptoms of diphtheria are similar to those of a common cold.
+Early symptoms of diphtheria are similar to a common cold.
 They include sore throat, loss of appetite, and fever.
 As the disease progresses, the most notable feature of diphtheria infection may emerge: a thick gray substance called a pseudomembrane may spread over the nasal tissues, tonsils, larynx, and/or pharynx.
 The pseudomembrane sticks to tissues and may obstruct breathing.

-Pertussis, also known as whooping cough, is an extremely contagious disease caused by the Bordetella pertussis bacterium.
+, also known as whooping cough, is an extremely contagious disease caused by the Bordetella pertussis bacterium.
 These bacteria produce toxins that paralyze parts of respiratory cells, leading to inflammation in the respiratory tract.

-The ACIP recommends a first dose of the quadrivalent meningococcal conjugate vaccine at 11-12 years old.
+The ACIP recommends a first dose of the quadrivalent conjugate vaccine at 11-12 years old.
 A 2011 update from ACIP recommends an additional dose of meningococcal vaccine at age 16, to extend protection into the college years.